Thursday, July 27, 2017

 Conclusions

 Second, we need to be careful about over-generalizing in some cases.
 It's very tempting to say the entire effort from the '30s-50s to sell adult bikes was a total bust.
-But that's not really true.
+But that's not true.
 In some areas, adult bikes sold well.
 This was particularly true of Hercules and Raleigh bikes in the northeast.
 Raleigh and Boston developed a special connection that lasted many years.
 The three-speed English bikes were campus favorites for many years.
 However, in some parts of the country, adult bicycles never really had much of any showing.
+Schwinn and other American manufacturers responded with quality offerings that combined British practicality with American styling and features.

 World War II represented a modest opportunity, but the automobile was the love interest for many Americans.
 This is a pretty obvious point on its face, but what makes it interesting is that many more Americans became involved in bicycling during the gas rationing of WWII.
 This included individuals who commuted on bikes to vital war industry jobs in major cities.
 However, it seems that the majority of these people reverted to automobile use.
 Americans have always loved their cars on the whole, and the 1940s-50s would prove to be the heyday of the American automobile.